What Is Massaman Curry?

 Simmer the Curry:

-- Bring the mixture to a boil, then reduce the heat to low and simmer, covered, for about 1.5 to 2 hours, or until the beef is tender.
+- Bring the mixture to a boil, then reduce the heat to low and simmer, covered.
+Add potatoes after 45 minutes.Cook for total of 1.5 to 2 hours.

 Adjust Seasonings: